shanmugapriya222/Follow_along/README.md

 Edit Button: Added an edit button to product cards.
 Autofill Form: Pre-filled the form with existing product details for easy editing.
 Backend Update: Created an endpoint to update product details in MongoDB.

+# Milestone 14: Deleting User Products

+In this milestone, we added the functionality to delete products.

+## Key Achievements:
+Delete Button: Added a delete button to the product card.
+Backend Endpoint: Created an endpoint to delete products from MongoDB using the product ID.
+Frontend Integration: Enabled the frontend to send the product ID to the backend for deletion when the delete button is clicked.